 But the most unusual gallery is Nellie Bly Kaleidoscopes, housed in the former bordello of Jennie Bankers.
 This small gallery is the largest dealer of kaleidoscopes in the world, featuring 90 kaleidoscope artists.
 There are also kaleidoscopes and glass art design classes for the fascinated few.

 See Related: Things to Do in Scottsdale, Arizona

 Address: 55 Douglas Rd, Jerome, AZ 86331

-The Audrey Headframe Park is another museum in the town of Jerome, Arizona, worth checking out.
+The Audrey Headframe Park is another Jerome, Arizona, museum worth checking out.
 It features various mining equipment used in the early 1900s.
-Taking center stage is the old Audrey Headframe which was state-of-the-art at the time.
+Taking center stage is the old Audrey Headframe, which was state-of-the-art then.
 The Audrey Headframe was built after a vast copper deposit was discovered in Jerome.

-Headframes supported thehoisting sheaves allowing the safe transport of miners and equipment down the shaft.
+Headframes supported the hoisting sheaves, allowing miners and equipment to safely transport down the shaft.
 The 1,900-foot-deep mining shaft had three concrete-lined horizontal hubs and lifted over 3.6 million tons of copper ore.

 The remarkable engineering feats, both the headframe and shaft, still stand as a testament to Jerome’s former and current residents’ mining knowledge and expertise.

 Looking for a fun and educational day trip from Sedona?
 Then look no further than the Jerome and Tuzigoot National Monument Day Trip!
 Visit the Tuzigoot National Monument, an ancient Sinagua ruin, and browse the boutique shops in Jerome, a charming town with a rich history.
 Your professional local guide will make sure you have a great time while learning about these fascinating places.
 Don't miss out on this great opportunity to explore Arizona's rich heritage!